Dearc: Skeletal anatomy

 Generally, Dearc shows the typical bodyplan of non-monofenestratan pterosaurs.
 The neck was short and the tail elongated, supported by interlocking zygapophyses of the caudal vertebrae.
 The mandibular symphysis is elongated and the metacarpus short.
 There are however some features shared with pterodactyloids such as a skull longer than the dorsal and sacral vertebrae combined and the shape of the quadrate.
 Furthermore, although proportionally short compared to pterodactyloids, the cervical vertebrae are notably elongated compared to other non-monofenestratans, resembling those of the more derived Wukongopterus.
 The dentition shows two distinct types of teeth: elongated fangs close to the tip of the snout and more conical peg-like teeth further back.

 The describing authors indicated several distinguishing traits.
 Four are autapomorphies, unique derived characters.
 In the palate, the vomers contain three tubes, forming a trident.
 The contribution of the upper jaw bone, the maxilla, to the palate, in front of the choana, the inner nostril, has a depression.
 The brain has enlarged optic lobes that are expanded lengthwise.
 In the foot the fourth metatarsal is more robust than the first, second and third metatarsal, about 2.5 times as thick.
 Additionally, there are two traits that in themselves are not unique but the combination of which is unique.
 The infratemporal fenestra is pear-shaped, with the narrow part on top.
 In the palate, the ectopterygoid bone has an upwards projecting process, running through the choana and perpendicularly contacting the vomer.

-Phylogeny
+Dearc possesses large, highly curved manual unguals with well-developed sesamoids and flexor tendons.
+This would suggest the claws would be retractable to some extent, allowing Dearc to elevate the tips of its claws above substrate when walking to maintain their function.
+The morphology of the claws suggests a role in scansorial or arboreal locomotion and perhaps supplement in predation, though more extensive analyses of the ungual morphologies of the taxon and other non-monofenestran pterosaurs with extant taxa is required.

+Classification

-The phylogenetic analysis conducted for Dearc included characters from several independent publications as well as entirely new ones, while also excluding those that are only known from very young animals or known to vary greatly with age.
-The resulting tree recovered Dearc to lie within the Rhamphorhynchidae, specifically in a clade alongside Angustinaripterus and Sericipterus, the Angustinaripterini.
+The phylogenetic analysis conducted by Jagielska et al. (2022) for Dearc included characters from several independent publications as well as entirely new ones, while also excluding those that are only known from very young animals or known to vary greatly with age.
+The resulting tree recovered Dearc to lie within the Rhamphorhynchinae, specifically in the tribe Angustinaripterini, including Angustinaripterus and Sericipterus.
+These results are displayed in the cladogram below:

+In their 2024 description of the monofenestratan pterosaur Skiphosoura, Hone and colleagues recovered Dearc and Angustinaripterus as independent consecutive branches at the very base of the Pterodactylomorpha.
+Rhamphorhynchini was found to be the sister taxon to pterodactylomorphs, forming the broader clade Breviquartossa.